kinvolk/kube-spawn/README.md

 where Network Manager is usually used.
 That's why we are using CNI as a tool for providing networking for nspawn.

-The integration between CNI and systemd-nspawn is made by our binary called __cnispawn__ which creates a network namespace, executes a CNI plugin on that, and then runs systemd-nspawn inside that namespace.
+The integration between CNI and systemd-nspawn is made by a binary called __cnispawn__ which creates a network namespace, executes a CNI plugin on that, and then runs systemd-nspawn inside that namespace.
-By default, systemd-nspawn doesn't create its own network namepsaces, so the container is succesfully running inside the namespace we created.
+By default, systemd-nspawn doesn't create its own network namespaces, so the container is succesfully running inside the namespace we created.